 Shenzhen, Tianjin, Guangzhou and Dongguan are some of the other major cities that will serve as excellent places for pursuing an international NGO internship in China.

-These are the kind of organizations you want to be involved with if you’re serious about learning the workings of non-profit sector and keen about working with people who are sincerely dedicated to humanitarian causes.
+These are the kind of organizations you want to be involved with if you're serious about learning the workings of the non-profit sector and keen about working with people who are sincerely dedicated to humanitarian causes.

-As country with the largest population in the world and a burgeoning economy, China has unique set of environmental and social problems to deal with.
+As country with the largest population in the world and a burgeoning economy, China has a unique set of environmental and social problems to deal with.

 High pollution levels, migrant labor challenges, and income disparity and poverty are some of the key problems that China is currently facing.

-However, the presence of domestic and foreign NGOs in the country is proving to be a somewhat relief in effectively dealing with these problems.
+However, the presence of domestic and foreign NGOs in the country is proving to be somewhat relief in effectively dealing with these problems.